Fort Lee benefits from brass recovery

 |0

-This work, Fort Lee benefits from brass recovery [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Lee benefits from brass recovery, by Patrick Buffett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT